Babak's Oriental Carpets

 LOW TO MEDIUM

-Considered good buys, because of their intrinsic qualities and the fact that they retain their value to a reasonably high degree.
+Abadehs are considered good purchases because of their intrinsic qualities and the fact that they retain their value to a reasonably high degree.
 Although these carpets have no roots in ancient tradition, they are to be recommended because of the pleasing simplicity of their decoration and for their great wearing qualities.